haddocking/haddocking.github.io/education/molmod_online/docking.md

   Note down the list of residues predicted by CPORT to be part of an interface.
 </a>

+Many tools in science are developed by dedicated PhD students and postdocs.
+Unfortunately, over time, some of these tools may become unavailable as maintaining and supporting them requires significant time and effort.
+In such cases, it may be necessary to transition to alternative tools.

 ### Obtain known interfaces of homologous proteins

-Finally, another way to obtain information about possible interface residues is by analysing known interfaces found in homologous proteins.
+Another way to obtain information about possible interface residues is by analysing known interfaces found in **homologous** proteins.
-This can easily be performed by [ARCTIC-3D](https://wenmr.science.uu.nl/arctic3d/){:target="_blank"}, a [new tool](https://www.nature.com/articles/s42003-023-05718-w){:target="_blank"} dedicated to the automatic retrieval and clustering of interfaces in complexes from 3D structural information.
+This can easily be performed by [ARCTIC-3D](https://wenmr.science.uu.nl/arctic3d/){:target="_blank"}, a [new tool](https://www.nature.com/articles/s42003-023-05718-w){:target="_blank"} dedicated to an automatic retrieval and clustering of interfaces in complexes from 3D structural information.
 As structural information of the human MDM2 interacting with other partners is available, ARCTIC-3D will extract interacting residues and cluster them into binding surfaces.
 Not all residues of a binding surface are relevant, as some amino acids may be rarely present among the interfaces that define that patch.
 Wisely define a probability threshold and note down the residue indices, as you will need them to define *active* residues in HADDOCK.